isaiasmendesoliveira/moodle-local_activitysettingstemplates/docs/TECHNICAL.md

 - retries pending dependent values once;
 - shows an accessible post-application status near the preview.

-The JavaScript never submits the Moodle activity form on behalf of the teacher.
+The JavaScript never submits the Moodle activity form on the teacher's behalf.

 ## Compatibility analysis